The Commons & Town Green

 Self-Guided Walking Tours

 Visitors to the Fairfield Museum and History Center can discover the fascinating history of the Museum Commons and Town Green through a self-guided walking tour.
 Interpretive signs can be found throughout the historic center of Fairfield.
-Read stories about the people, events, and sites that have made Fairfield such a unique community for more than three centuries.View or download the Walking Tour map here
+Read stories about the people, events, and sites that have made Fairfield such a unique community for more than three centuries.View or Download the Self-Guided Walking Tour

 More about the Museum Commons Exhibitions